-We then applied mutational fingerprints inferred using the 68KG dataset to an expanded dataset of 172,480 genomes (sampled on December 30, 2020; 172KG) to track global spatiotemporal dynamics SARS-CoV-2.
-We have also set up a live dashboard showing regularly updated results because the processes of data analysis, manuscript preparation, and peer-review of scientific articles are much slower than the pace of expansion of SARS-CoV-2 genome collection.
+We then applied mutational fingerprints inferred using the 68KG data set to an expanded data set of 172,480 genomes (sampled on December 30, 2020; 172KG) to track global spatiotemporal dynamics SARS-CoV-2.
+We have also set up a live dashboard showing regularly updated results because the processes of data analysis, manuscript preparation, and peer review of scientific articles are much slower than the pace of expansion of SARS-CoV-2 genome collection.
 Also, we provide a simple "in-the-browser" tool to classify any SARS-CoV-2 genome based on key mutations derived by the MOA analysis (http://sars2evo.datamonkey.org/).

-Mutational history and progenitor of SARS-COV-2
+Mutational History and Progenitor of SARS-COV-2

-We used MOA to reconstruct the history of mutations that gave rise to 49 common single nucleotide variants (SNVs) in the 29KG dataset.
-These variants occur with greater than 1% variant frequency (vf > 1%) - a threshold chosen to avoid including variants that may be due to sequencing errors (Fig. 1a).
-To simplify notation, we used the inferred mutation history to denote key groups of mutations by assigning Greek symbols (μ , ν , α , β , γ , δ , and ε) to them.
-Individual mutations were assigned numbers and letters based on the reconstructed order and their parent-offspring relationships (Table 1).
-We estimated the timing of mutation for each mutation based on the timestamp of the viral samples' genome sequences in which it first appeared (Table 1, see Materials and Methods).
-The inferred mutation order was in excellent agreement with the temporal pattern of the first appearance of variants in the 29KG dataset.
-The timestamp of 47 out of 49 mutations was greater than or equal to the timestamp of the order sequences provides independent validation of the reconstructed mutational history.
-The exceptions were seen for two low-frequency offshoot mutations (β{3b} and β{3c} ; see Materials and Methods).
+We used MOA to reconstruct the history of mutations that gave rise to 49 common single nucleotide variants (SNVs) in the 29KG data set.
+These variants occur with >1% variant frequency (vf > 1%)-a threshold chosen to avoid including variants that may be due to sequencing errors (fig. 1a).
+To simplify notation, we used the inferred mutation history to denote key groups of mutations by assigning Greek symbols $(\mu, \nu, \alpha, \beta, \gamma, \delta, \text{ and } \varepsilon)$ to them.
+Individual mutations were assigned numbers and letters based on the reconstructed order and their parent-offspring relationships (table 1).
+We estimated the timing of mutation for each mutation based on the timestamp of the viral samples' genome sequences in which it first appeared (table 1, see Materials and Methods).
+The inferred mutation order was in excellent agreement with the temporal pattern of the first appearance of variants in the 29KG data set.
+The timestamp of 47 out of 49 mutations was greater than or equal to the timestamp of the corresponding preceding mutation in mutational history.
+The exceptions were seen for two low-frequency offshoot mutations (β{3b} and β{3c} see Materials and Methods).
 This concordance provides independent validation of the reconstructed mutation graph because neither sampling dates nor locations were used in MOA analysis.